cheery/lrkit/lrkit/manual.md

     pick_one  0  Pick -> integer
     # Passes parts from the match in given order as a list
     pick_many 1  Pick -> lbracket Integers rbracket

+## Diagnosis

+Prints out a diagnosis of the conflicts.

+    if len(results.conflicts) > 0:
+        lrkit.diagnose(results)

+## Snippets

+Allows to print out the exact lines that faulted:

+    print(lrkit.snippet(sn.start, sn.stop, source)